-Beta flags are an important component of any feature release program.
+Software feature flags – also called beta flags – are an important component of any feature release program.
 With most development teams continuously delivering new updates, beta flags can be an invaluable way to test new features and experiences, and gather customer feedback for further improvement.

-So, let’s take a closer look at some best practices for beta flags (and programs), plus what our beta program looks like at Tiny.
+So, let’s take a closer look at some best practices for beta flags (and programs).

 1. Start with users

 New features often come about as a result of customer feedback.
 If a customer offers up really valuable (or passionate) feedback and ideas, you might reach out to them for further info.
 Set up a discovery call to hear more about their use case and what they had in mind for your product.

 While in the early discovery phase, create low-fidelity prototypes using basic interactive wireframes.
 Then conduct usability testing to see how a user might interact with the new feature.
 Because wireframing is quick and inexpensive, it’s a great way to test and pivot ideas.

 After testing your low-fidelity prototypes, but before development, you should create high-fidelity prototypes for usability testing.
 While slower than wireframing, a visual design will help you test the intuitiveness of the product or feature, and ensure you get this right before developing it.